steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/01_Deploy_Sock_Shop/README.md

 - Deploy the backend services (databases and message queuing)
 - Deploy the application services
 - Expose frontend and carts services to public internet
+- Launch continuous load testing on the dev carts service

 ## Deploy Sock Shop
 Execute the deployment script: